 Sue said ‘’There have been a few occasions when I have turned up to work on a site and I am met with surprise that I am female.’’
 Why might this be?
 In order to be a successful AV Service Engineer, having a certain level of fitness is essential, as working long hours on your feet to get the job delivered can be physically demanding.
 Installing kit that weighs 75kg and building scaffolding towers might not seem feasible for some – but many have proven to be more than capable of fulfilling that aspect of the role, and exceeding in it.

 Ann Pickard, Visavvi Group Service Director and winner of Service Professional of the Year 2019, is a strong figure head leading the way for aspiring women in AV.
-Ann explained, "It’s empowering to see more diversity in the AV workplace and Sue and Carla’s story is a great example of how determination can lead to success in a high-stake role.’’
+Ann explained, "It’s empowering to see more diversity in the AV workplace and Sue and Jane’s story is a great example of how determination can lead to success in a high-stake role.’’

 Ann, who started her AV career 26 years ago as a junior administrator, has achieved multiple major accomplishments for the company.
 From individually pricing 27,000 assets to win a £700k contract with a leading global IT Technology brand to securing lasting contracts with blue-chip companies.

 So, let’s look at the statistics.
 Gender diversity in the AV industry is low, with approximately just 25% women working in technology.
 Despite this, there has been an encouraging shift in the UK that strives to place 1 million women in Science, Technology, Engineering and Mathematics by next year – championing females to begin a STEM career in these sectors.